 With its varied textures, widths, colors and enduring design, we believe the Longhouse Plank is a great choice for many of our customers and clients.

 We chose to use contemporary colors, but we were intent to focus on texture with this floor collection.

-With brushed grain and multiple versions of circular saw and bandsaw marks, this floor has authentic wood features that provide a reclaimed look but not so much so that it is overwhelming.
+With brushed grain and multiple versions of a circular saw and bandsaw marks, this floor has authentic wood features that provide a reclaimed look but not so much so that it is overwhelming.

-If you're interested in our rustic Storehouse Plank Collection, a similarly named but distinctly different floor, but feel you would prefer an engineered version, then this is the floor for you.
+If you’re interested in our rustic Storehouse Plank Collection, a similarly named but distinctly different floor, but feel you would prefer an engineered version, then this is the floor for you.
 You get legitimate texture but the advantages of engineered floor design.
-Wider planks, more installation method options, and less susceptible to moisture problems.
+Wider planks, more installation method options, and less susceptibility to moisture problems.

 We wanted Longhouse Plank to give a hat tip to the Vikings and to board variety.

 We have several floor collections with three different widths which makes for unique and interesting floors.
 However, we designed Longhouse Plank to havehaving only two widths of 7 1/2 and 3 inches, giving the floorthen the floor takes on a specific but understated pattern.

 Given these two widths are dramatically different, the floor has a contemporary look.
 Its subtle pinstriping feels classy and fits with the idea of a hand-hewn building with multiple widths on its floor.

 For this collection, we added more muted, contemporary colors than usual.

 Our goal was to blend colors with the design by standing out, but not being loud.